UCI-GDIM32-W25/in-class-activities-ruixuanp1122/README.md

 ### Activity 3
 [HW4](https://github.com/ruixuanp1122/HW4/commit/7509c0aa8de2f6976a6b3cfdf32344e911a97dfd)
-I downloaded all the assets and sliced them separately.
-Then I changed the format to 9:16 instead of the horizontal version.
+I downloaded the assets of Yellowbird, Crow, and Pigeon and sliced them separately.
+I also changed the format to 9:16 instead of the horizontal version for better mobile playback, the same as the Professor's format.